SummaryRead the full fact sheet

 Special diets are now known to have very little impact on the prevention or treatment of stomach ulcers.
 Treatment options can include:

-- medication – including antibiotics, to destroy the H. pylori colony, and drugs to help speed the healing process.
-Different drugs need to be used in combination; some of the side effects can include diarrhoea and rashes.
-Resistance to some of these antibiotics is becoming more common
+- Medication – including antibiotics, to destroy the H. pylori colony, and drugs to help speed the healing process.
+Different drugs need to be used in combination; some of the side effects can include and rashes.
+Resistance to some of these antibiotics is becoming more common, however 80% of treatment courses are successful.

-- lifestyle modifications – including quitting cigarettes, since smoking reduces the natural defences in the stomach and impairs the healing process.
+- Lifestyle modifications – including , since smoking reduces the natural defences in the stomach and impairs the healing process.